tfausak/tfausak.github.io/_posts/2011-10-26-moving-static-assets-to-s3.md

     application.save()
 {% endhighlight %}

 The final step is using the new URL in templates.
 Assuming you were using Django's URL tag already, this is a piece of cake.
-Replace all instances of `{{ " {% url application_icon application.id " }}%}` with `{{ " {{ application.icon_url " }}}}`.
+Replace all instances of `{% raw %}{% url application_icon application.id %}{% endraw %}` with `{% raw %}{{ application.icon_url " }}{% endraw %}`.
 If you're not using the URL tag, you'll have to jump through a few more hoops, but the end result should be the same.

 That's it!
 You are now serving static assets through Amazon S3.